Finn Tapp: Oxford City

 On 19 July 2019, following a successful trial, Tapp joined National League South club Oxford City.

+Banbury United

+In July 2023, Tapp returned to football when he joined National League North club Banbury United, reuniting with manager Mark Jones whom he had played under at Oxford City.
+He departed the club in November 2023.

 Media career

 Love Island

 In January 2020, it was announced that Tapp would join the sixth series of ITV2 dating programme Love Island, the first series to feature a winter villa, located in Cape Town, South Africa.
 Tapp entered the villa on Day 5.

 On 23 February 2020, Tapp along with fellow participant Paige Turley were voted the show's winning couple by the UK public and shared a £50,000 prize.
 Tapp contested the show without permission from Oxford City, which the club's commercial director said though there was no formal breach of contract, but to avoid such situations, the club will introduce formal clauses inhibiting appearances on TV shows for players in future contract forms.

 Celebrity Coach Trip

 In January 2022, Tapp alongside partner Paige Turley featured in the seventh series of E4's Celebrity Coach Trip.